 Progress on the establishment of the River Basin Organisation LIMCOM has been made since Pietersen and Beekman (2008) conducted their review and analysis of the seven major transboundary rivers in Africa.
 Unfortunately there is no detailed analysis, but the available information is presented.
 The LIMCOM Agreement was signed in 2003 with the objective of establishing a River Basin Commission to advise the Contracting Parties and provide recommendations on the uses of the Limpopo River, its tributaries and its waters for purpose and measures of protection, preservation and management of the Limpopo River Basin.
-The principal organ of the Contracting Parties on matters related to the development, utilisation and conservation of the water resources of the Limpopo.
+The principal organ of the Commission is the Council.
+The Council is designed to act as a technical advisor to the Contracting Parties on matters related to the development, utilisation and conservation of the water resources of the Limpopo.